 Movement takes up vitality, which you will recover slowly over time.
 Moving too fast will usually result in damage from exhaustion.

 Some locations will be partitioned by doors, which may be opened and closed by typing 'open door <direction of door>' and 'close door <direction of door>'.
 That is if they are not locked.
 You can only lock and unlock a door which you have the key to. 'unlock door <direction of door>' and 'lock door <direction of door>' allows you to do just that.
+You can automate the process of unlocking and locking doors by setting the option 'options doors relock'.

 If you ever end up with lots of keys, you may want to inscribe a cryptic description of what door the key opens. type 'keydesc <inventory number of key> <description>'.
 For example, 'keydesc 1041 magic' would inscribe the key in your inventory with id number 1041 with 'magic' - which may be your guildhouse at the Sorcerors of Light.